Yahaya Abubakar Abdullahi

 Yahaya Abubakar Abdullahi CON (born 10 December 1950) is a Nigerian politician and an associate professor.
 He is the Senator representing Kebbi North Senatorial District of Kebbi State at the 9th National Assembly.
 He was Senate Majority Leader of the Nigerian 9th National Assembly.

 Early life and education

-Early life

 He began his early education at the Dankoji Primary School, Argungu, from 1959 to 1964; after which he attended the Nagarta College, Sokoto, from 1965 to 1969.

-Education

-Yahaya attended the School of Basic Studies, Ahmadu Bello University, Zaria, Kaduna State, from 1970 to 1971 and continued in the same university to obtain a Bachelor of Science degree in social sciences, and a Doctor of Philosophy Ph.D, in rural sociology from 1976 to 1983.
+Yahaya attended the School of Basic Studies, Ahmadu Bello University, Zaria, Kaduna State, from 1970 to 1971 and continued in the same university to obtain a Bachelor of Science degree in social sciences, and a Doctor of Philosophy Ph.D., in rural sociology from 1976 to 1983.

 Abdullahi also holds the Certificate of Development Oriented Research in Agriculture, ICRA, Wageningen, The Netherlands, 1985.

 Professional life

 Prior to his engagement in the Nigerian Civil Service and later politics, Abdullahi was a busy academic at the Faculty of Agriculture, Ahmadu Bello University, Zaria, and the University of Lagos, during which he held various teaching and research positions, namely;